atoptima/Coluna.jl/docs/src/man/decomposition.md

 optimize!(model);
 ```

-and retrieve the disagreggated solution
+and retrieve the disaggregated solution

 ```@example identical
 for t in T